ANAMIKA1410/Offline-Chatbot/readme.md

 2. **Open the Project**:
    - Clone or download this repository.
-   - Open `cagBotOffline 1.html` in a WebGPU-enabled browser.
+   - Open `cagBotOffline.html` in a WebGPU-enabled browser.

 3. **Start Chatting**:
    - Select a model.